 Refinancing risk - This risk occurs when Tubize would not be able to ensure the necessary funding at reasonable conditions to reimburse existing debt.
 The solvency and indebtedness ratios are calculated twice a year; they are well within the limits agreed with the banks.
-The financial conditions of the bank borrowings depend on the interest rate markets and on the assessment of the credit risk of UCB (the Company has pledged UCB shares in favour of the banks).
+The financial conditions of the bank borrowings depend on the interest rate markets and on the assessment of the credit risk of UCB (the Company has pledged UCB shares in favor of the banks).
 The Company closely monitors these two variables.

-Counterparty risk - This risk occurs when a bank-counterparty to cash at bank amounts or to interest rate swaps would not meet its obligations and Tubize, as a result thereof, would incur a financial loss.
+Counterparty risk - This risk occurs when a bank-counterparty with cash equivalents or interest rate swaps would not meet its obligations and Tubize, as a result thereof, would incur a financial loss.
 The bank-counterparties are Belgian banks with a rating of 'upper medium grade'.